miquelt9/Digital/README.md

 ![Build Status](https://travis-ci.com/miquelt9/Digital.svg?branch=master)
 [![codecov](https://codecov.io/gh/miquelt9/Digital/branch/master/graph/badge.svg)](https://codecov.io/gh/miquelt9/Digital)

+# Important Note #

+The Jutge.org API is closed for the users so it won't be possible for anyone to submit problems directly from Digital as on 16/01/2025

 # Digital #

 Digital is an easy-to-use digital logic designer and circuit simulator designed for educational purposes.